kambadur/sky130RTLDesignAndSynthesisWorkshop/README.md

 ### 4.1.2.
 Boolean logic optimization

 ### 4.1.3.
 Sequential Constant propogation
 The below sequential circuit discussed in the lectures, is a nice example where the synthesis tool gets to optomize it out.
-As the d-input is always 1'b0, irrespective of there the Reset line is asserted or not, the output of the flip-flop always remains 0.
+As the d-input is always 1'b0, irrespective of whether the Reset line is asserted or not, the output of the flip-flop always remains 0.
 This simplifying the circuit ot the boolean expression,
     (~(A.0)) => (~A)+(~0) => ~A+1 => 1
 Hence the whole logic gets to be replaced by a contant 1.
 ![](assets/dff.png)